ahsantahseen/Student-Management-System/README.md

 ### Structure:

-The structure of the system consists of a **doubly linked list of departments** in which **each node** is a particular department **which will contain a binary tree of students** which will represent that department, **each node of that binary tree** will contain a student’s records along with **a singly linked list of courses** , **each node of that courses list** will represent a student’s courses in a particular subject.
+The structure of the system consists of a **singly linked list of departments** in which **each node** is a particular department **which will contain a singly linked list of students** which will represent that department, **each node of that linked list** will contain a student’s records along with **a singly linked list of courses** , **each node of that courses list** will represent a student’s courses in a particular subject.